frescobaldi/frescobaldi/frescobaldi_app/userguide/ext_configuration.md

 page if the extension provides it. *Note*: The availability and implementation of extension configuration is completely in the responsibility of the extension maintainer(s).

+If the *API version* entry does not match Frescobaldi's extension API version its entry will be highlighted and point to the difference.
+Such a version mismatch is not *generally* considered to be an error, but it *can* cause problems, and this information will be helpful tracking down the problem.

 = Failed Extensions =